-|For more information of types of suveyors click here.
+|For more information of types of surveyors click here.

 While the property sector has contracted in recent years, it is anticipated that there will be greater opportunities for graduates.
 Many large property agencies have graduate programmes which provide excellent training in all aspects of property – from commercial (offices, retail, industrial), residential sales and lettings, professional services and property management.

-In the future, graduates will enter a far more regulated property and construction sector and that high standards of education and qualifications will be a prerequisite for employers and clients in the public and private sectors.
+In the future, graduates will enter a far more regulated property and construction sector and high standards of education and qualifications will be a prerequisite for employers and clients in the public and private sectors.
 Professional membership of the Society of Chartered Surveyors Ireland is a sign of high standards of professionalism in the construction, land and property sectors.

 Planners are involved in making long and short-term decisions about the management and development of cities, town, villages and the countryside.
 Most Town Planners work in the public service with local authorities but many have consultancy roles within the architecture and construction areas.

-- researching and designing planning policies to guide development
+- Researching and designing planning policies to guide development

-- developing creative and original planning solutions to satisfy all parties
+- Developing creative and original planning solutions to satisfy all parties

-- consulting with stakeholders and other interested parties and negotiating with developers and other professionals, such as surveyors and architects
+- Consulting with stakeholders and other interested parties and negotiating with developers and other professionals, such as surveyors and architects

-- assessing planning applications and enforcing and monitoring outcomes as necessary
+- Assessing planning applications and enforcing and monitoring outcomes as necessary

-- researching and analysing data to help inform strategic developments
+- Researching and analysing data to help inform strategic developments

-- designing layouts and drafting design statements
+- Designing layouts and drafting design statements

-- using information technology systems such as CAD (computer-aided design) or GIS (geographical information systems)
+- Using information technology systems such as CAD (computer-aided design) or GIS (geographical information systems)

-- attending and presenting at planning boards and appeals and at public inquiries
+- Attending and presenting at planning boards and appeals and at public inquiries

-- keeping up to date with legislation associated with land use
+- Keeping up to date with legislation associated with land use

-- promoting environmental education and awareness
+- Promoting environmental education and awareness

-- writing reports, often of a complex nature, which make recommendations or explain detailed regulations
+- Writing reports, often of a complex nature, which make recommendations or explain detailed regulations

 DIT runs a diploma in Planning and Environmental Management which trains technicians in urban and rural planning.